 NoFollow links have traditionally been ignored by Google (at least where crawling and ranking are concerned).
 Going forward, however, Google will begin treating NoFollow tags as “hints” meaning that it may or may not choose to crawl them.
 Their value will be weighed depending on a range of factors such as the type of site, type of placement and relevance to page content.

-This change is expected to come into full effect by March 2020.
-Although many SEO agencies believe that the search giant has been treating NoFollow tags this way for quite some time already.
+This change came into full effect in 2020.
+Although many SEO agencies believe that the search giant has been treating NoFollow tags this way for quite some time before then.

 It’s not like they’d tell us!